 Based on ATC testing results and our expert recommendations, WashU selected Microsoft Azure as the platform for its enterprise data store.
-Switching from on-premises servers to the cloud-based Azure will allow WashU to quickly scale its compute and storage resources as its needs change over time.
+Switching from on-premises servers to the cloud-based Azure will allow WashU to quickly scale its computer and storage resources as its needs change over time.

 As WashU grows its data science analytics capabilities, it will also be able to utilize Azure’s Machine Learning Studio to develop and share predictive models.
-“The more we’re able to connect our data across different areas of the University, such as research, physical space and finance, the more robust our analytics capabilities will be in the future,” explained Sugathan.
+“The more we’re able to connect our data across different areas of the university, such as research, physical space and finance, the more robust our analytics capabilities will be in the future,” explained Sugathan.

-WWT is currently helping WashU implement the enterprise data store, developing the foundational components in Azure as well as integrating data from the University's prioritized source systems.
+WWT is currently helping WashU implement the enterprise data store, developing the foundational components in Azure as well as integrating data from the university's prioritized source systems.

 Ensuring success from the beginning